AstuteSource/chasten/README.md

 while you study the source code for these projects with your text editor!
-Examining the results will reveal that `chasten`, through its use of 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses the XPATH expression for `all-test-function-definition` to find the first line of executable source code inside of each test, skipping over a function's docstring and other comments.
+Examining the results will reveal that `chasten`, through its use of 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses the XPath expression for `all-test-function-definition` to find the first line of executable source code inside of each test, skipping over a function's docstring and other comments.